Pururathore/opps/README.md

 Advantages of Abstraction
 4. The main benefit of using an abstract class is that it allows you to group several related classes as siblings.
 5. Abstraction helps to reduce the complexity of the design and implementation process of software.

+Difference between Abstraction and Encapsulation

+Abstraction	Encapsulation
+Abstraction solves the issues at the design level.
+Encapsulation solves it implementation level.
+Abstraction is about hiding unwanted details while showing most essential information.
+Encapsulation means hiding the code and data into a single unit.

+Abstraction allows focussing on what the information object must contain	Encapsulation means hiding the internal details or mechanics of how an object does something for security reasons.

+Difference between Abstract Class and Interface

+Abstract Class	Interface
+An abstract class can have both abstract and non-abstract methods.
+The interface can have only abstract methods.
+It does not support multiple inheritances.
+It supports multiple inheritances.
+It can provide the implementation of the interface.
+It can not provide the implementation of the abstract class.
+An abstract class can have protected and abstract public methods.
+An interface can have only have public abstract methods.
+An abstract class can have final, static, or static final variable with any access specifier.
+The interface can only have a public static final variable.